 The allicin in chives bags the credit again.
-It is an organosulfur and is known to lower the levels of cholesterol and blood pressure.
+It is an organosulfur and is known to help lower cholesterol and blood pressure levels.
 Allicin releases nitric oxide in the bloodstream, which reduces the stiffness of the blood vessels as well as blood pressure.
 And the quercetin in chives reduces the build-up of plaque in the arteries.

-Allicin not only lowers the levels of bad cholesterol but also increases good cholesterol levels – which, again, is good for the heart (3).
+Allicin not only helps to lower the levels of bad cholesterol (LDL cholesterol) but also increases good cholesterol levels (HDL cholesterol) – which, again, is good for the heart (3).

 3. Improve Bone Health